thycotic/privman-docs/admin/filters/types/inventory/file-hash.md

 ![create](images/sha/new-hash.png "New Hash Filter")

-This filter is available for both Windows and macOS systems.
+This filter is available for macOS, Unix/Linux, and Windows systems.

 ## Required Parameters on Filter Creation